lcls-users/lcls-users/docs/after/timetool.md

 Diagnostic figures are stored in the ```figs``` subdirectory.
 The fitted calibration is stored in the ```calib``` subdirectory in a plain text file named ```r{run}.out``` where ```{run}``` is the number of the calibration run.
 The model is stored as polynomial coefficients in descending order.
 This file is what is used for performing timetool corrections to experimental data as explained below.

 ### Jitter Correction
 Once the timetool has been calibrated, a set of model parameters will be stored which can be used to correct the nominal time for any event in actual experimental data runs.
 An additional task has been defined in order to produce these corrections for you.
 Similarly to timetool calibration this task is defined in your btx YAML file.
-Note that you will likely need to run multiple calibration runs as the timing will drift over the course of your experiment.
+Note that you may have run multiple calibration runs throughout your experiment as the alignment can drift over time.
 Make sure that you are using the most recent calibration for performing corrections.

 !!! danger "Timing Drifts"
-    The instrument alignment will drift over time requiring recalibration.
+    The instrument alignment will drift over time, requiring recalibration.
 Make sure to always use the most recent calibration model for performing timetool corrections.

 **Procedure**: